shawngerrard/simplify-bash-cli-commands/README.md

 ## Step 2 - Modify .bashrc with new functions / alias

-The following functions will allow usage of simplified commands to return specific data from Bitwarden.
+The following functions will allow usage of simplified commands to return specific data from Bitwarden and AWS.

 ```
 # Create an alias to unlock the Bitwarden vault by adding the current session key to the Bitwarden session environment variable